 We’ve previously talked about browser cache, but sometimes that’s not enough.
-You have to clear system DNS cache in order to get rid of err_name_not_resolved Windows 10.
-In order to clear DNS on Windows 10 you should open command prompt and type this command line ‘ipconfig /flushdns’.
-Within a few seconds all system cache should be cleared.
+You have to clear the system DNS cache in order to get rid of err_name_not_resolved Windows 10.
+In order to clear DNS on Windows 10, you should open the command prompt and type this command line ‘ipconfig /flushdns’.
+Within a few seconds, all system cache should be cleared.

 Disable the use of proxy server

-If you’re using proxy you need to remove it, and here is how to do that:
+If you’re using a proxy you need to remove it, and here is how to do that: